-Puyallup police officer on welfare check call kills man
+Puyallup police officer on welfare check call kills person

-A police officer responding to a welfare check shot and killed someone believed to have been walking in traffic in a Puyallup roadway Friday night, police said.
+PUYALLUP, Wash.
+(AP) — A police officer responding to a welfare check shot and killed someone believed to have been walking in traffic in a Puyallup roadway Friday night, police said.

 Puyallup Police Capt.
 Ryan Portmann said in a statement Saturday that officers were sent to North Meridian and Valley Avenue around 10:50 p.m.
-Friday after reports of a person walking in the road, possibly jumping on a vehicle and trying to get into another vehicle.
+Friday after multiple reports of a person walking in the road, possibly jumping on a vehicle and trying to get into another vehicle.

 An officer arrived, contacted the person believed to be involved and “shortly after” officers told dispatch that shots had been fired by an officer, police said.